ashnasainu/EMBEDDED-C-PIC16F877A/README.md

 - **EXTERNAL INTERRUPT SWITCH** - Implementation of an external interrupt switch using embedded C in MPLAB.
 - **TIMER 0_LED BLINKING** - Implementation of an LED blinking with timer 0 using embedded C in MPLAB.
 - **LED MULTIPLEXING_TIMER INTERRUPT** - Implementation of an LED multiplexing with timer interrupt using embedded C in MPLAB.
+- **UART (Universal Asynchronous Receiver-Transmitter)** - Implementation of UART communication with LED blinking using embedded C in MPLAB.

 ## 🔧 Getting Started